-It is anticipated that trial data for these outcomes may be derived from a variety of assessment methods and subject to a variety of definitions.
+It is anticipated that trial data for these outcomes may be derived from a variety of assessment methods.
 To avoid loss of important evidence, we will extract all such data for analysis.
 However, we will give consideration to the appropriateness of pooling different types of data in meta-analysis.
-Our selection of primary outcomes is based principally upon clinical importance, but also permits applicability across a variety of age-appropriate assessment methods, and considers the types of outcome data that are most likely to be available.
+Our selection of primary outcomes is based principally upon clinical importance, but also permits applicability across a variety of age-appropriate assessment methods and considers the types of outcome data that are most likely to be available.
 Accordingly, we regard the proportion of participants whose hearing has returned to normal as the most important measure of hearing impact.
 We consider medium- and long-term outcome data as the most clinically important.
-Normality will be defined by the trialists.

-- Disease-specific quality of life measured using a validated instrument, for example:

-- o OM8-30 (Haggard 2003);

-- o Otitis Media-6 (Rosenfeld 1997).
+- Disease-specific quality of life measured using a validated instrument, for example: - OM8-30 (Haggard 2003); - o Otitis Media-6 (Rosenfeld 1997). - Adverse events serious haemorrhage and its consequences.

-- Adverse event persistent perforation.